amazon-connect/amazon-connect-streams/Documentation.md

 ```
 agent.onAfterCallWork(function(agent) { ... });
 ```
-Subscribe a method to be called when the agent enters the "After Call Work" state.
+Subscribe a method to be called when the agent enters the "After Call Work" (ACW) state.
 This is a non-routable state which exists to allow agents some time to wrap up after handling a contact before they are routed additional contacts.

 ### `agent.getState()`
 ```